 Q1.
 What is a Java Servlet?

 A Java Servlet is a web component in which its lifecycle is managed by a servlet container present in a web server.
 A Servlet is nothing but a simple Java class that extends the features of a Servlet interface by implementing the Java Servlet API by conforming and complying with the Java EE standards.
 A servlet could establish communication in the form of a client-server protocol.
 A Servlet is a javax. servlet package which can be used by adding as a dependency or in a library to utilize its functionalities or features.

 Q2.
 What are the features of Servlet?

 This is the basic Java Servlet Interview Questions asked in an interview.
 The different features of a Servlet are –

 - It has a dependency on the Java Standard Edition version 5 i.e., J2SE 5.0.

-- It supports annotations features which reduce the code complexity and enables loose coupling in code.
+- It supports annotations features that reduce the code complexity and enables loose coupling in code.